balo7773/ai_for_devs/README.md

-# Alx Polly - A Full-Stack Polling Application
+# Polling App - A Full-Stack Polling Application

-Alx Polly is a modern, full-stack polling application built with Next.js, Supabase, and shadcn/ui.
+The Polling App is a modern, full-stack polling application built with Next.js, Supabase, and shadcn/ui.
 It provides a complete platform for users to create, vote on, and manage polls, with a dedicated admin panel for site-wide management.

 ## Features